core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 Even in the presence of such intermediaries, exchanged CoAP messages can be protected end-to-end by using Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

 In a group communication environment {{I-D.ietf-core-groupcomm-bis}}, CoAP exchanged messages can be protected end-to-end by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}.
-When protected with the group mode of Group OSCORE (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}), requests and responses exchanged in the OSCORE group can be read by all group members, i.e., not only by the intended recipient(s), thus achieving group-level confidentiality.
+When protected with the group mode of Group OSCORE (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}), requests and responses exchanged in the OSCORE group can be decrypted by any member of the group, i.e., not only by the intended recipient(s), thus achieving group-level data confidentiality.

 With any security mechanism for CoAP, the caching of responses at intermediaries presents operators with a trade-off between required trust and provided performance: